“Heaven must be a Kentucky kind of place.” Daniel Boone

 Derby Day Cocktails: The Classic Mint Julep

 For the cocktails, I’m serving Mint Juleps, the iconic drink of the Kentucky Derby.
 The recipe is simple and for many it may be a bit strong.
-My hope is that you will enjoy just one while you celebrate our day in the sun.
+I hope that you will enjoy just one while you celebrate our day in the sun.

 Growing up I was gifted silver julep cups from my Godparents.
 A treasured gift that I carefully unpack and use on the first Saturday in May.
 I love to tell the story of how I came to have such a large collection and the special relationship I share today with them.